 Cutaneous lymphoma, which is a rare type of skin lymphoma, may be treated with a different set of therapies.
 Lymphoma in children can be different than the disease and treatment in adults.
 If you are concerned about a child who has Hodgkin’s lymphoma, please visit our section on childhood Hodgkin’s lymphoma.

 As with any cancer, treatments will be modified if patients are pregnant.
 Lymphoma related to infection with human immunodeficiency virus (HIV) needs special care and different treatment options.

 The treatment schedule varies from patient to patient.
 After your initial treatment, your doctor will monitor your condition to see whether your lymphoma is in remission or you need additional treatment.

-People whose disease is not cured with initial treatment and who get recurrent lymphoma may have a bone marrow transplant in combination with chemotherapy, biologic therapies (used to restore or improve the immune system’s ability to fight disease) or other new treatments being studied.
+People whose disease is not cured with initial treatment or who get recurrent lymphoma may have a bone marrow transplant in combination with other therapies.

-Along with treating our patients’ lymphoma, we provide care beginning at the time of diagnosis to decrease their symptoms, improve their quality of life, and prevent or treat health problems related to their disease or its treatment.
+We provide care beginning at the time of diagnosis to decrease your symptoms, improve your quality of life, and prevent or treat health problems related to your lymphoma or its treatment.